RSE-Sheffield/GPUComputing.github.io/education/intro_dl_sharc_dgx1/lab05.md

 #Your code below....
 ```

+The `-j y` option is included so that the job output prints everything to one output file e.g. `your_scriptname.sh.o<jobid>`.

 Currently when you run Caffe you will get a `libpython3.5m.so.1.0` missing error if the `export` part is not included.